miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Improved TV and radio state consistencies in SM and downtown havens.

 Santa Monica:
-+Added male seduction to blueblood and removed him after Dominate.
++Added male seduction to blueblood and removed him after alley trip.
 +Made CD quest available to all clans and fixed beachhouse cash bug.
-+Added Humanity points for granting money to haven bum and Mercurio.
++Added Humanity points for giving money to haven bum and Mercurio.
 +Reconstructed Bertram's PC and incooperated text of unused emails.
 +Added dialogue to diner trap and restored Obfuscator and guard dog.
 +Restored jenny_cries sequence and fixed a SM schrecknet door lock.
 +Activated spooky cover sound and Asian vampire laptop screensaver.
++Made only Chunk use porch in rain and drop key when incapacitated.
 +Restored Trip's drug quest and added Humanity loss to SM blueblood.
++Made player sending Gimble to Vandal loose humanity then regain it.
 +Cleaned Mercurio's apartment and fixed some wrong bum animations.
-+Made player sending Gimble to Vandal loose humanity then regain it.
-+Made only Chunk use porch in rain and drop key when incapacitated.
++Made Carson quest more logical by having the player phone Gimble.
++Restored Arthur's computer and starting monologue on the phone.
 Made morphine quest acknowledge and removed some first quest info.
 Fixed morphine quest updates after angering Mercurio and warehouse.
 Made you remember former knowledge of Rolf Toten and Virgil Crumb.